Is Grammarly messing up your websites HTML?

 After going back and removing the errors that Grammarly detected and resaving the article, I then went back to Google Site Search and submitted it for review and it cleared fine!

-So there ya go, if you are using Grammarly, be sure to correct all the suggested errors or else your HTML or be left with Grammarly messing up HTML on your website rendering it invalid HTML by AMP.
+So there ya go, if you are using Grammarly, be sure to correct all the suggested errors or be left with Grammarly messing up HTML on your website rendering it invalid HTML by AMP.